-Our informal Zoom conversations are open to all.
-These Zoom Conversations are on the second Wednesday each month at 7pm.
+Our informal Teams conversations are open to all.
+These Teams Conversations are on the second Wednesday each month at 7pm.
 Follow this link to participate.
 Check in with other sculptors to share latest work, ask questions, and stay connected.

 February 2022 newsletter

 For many, PNWS and George Heath are synonymous.
 Twice he has served multiple terms as President.
 He has been in the driver seat for more than half of our organization’s existence.
 By rough calculation, I estimate his volunteer contribution is over the 4000 hours.
 That contribution has been epic.

 More significantly, he is the Oracle of PNWS, a walking encyclopedia of our history, bylaws, and our membership.
 He has a story to go with almost any topic, all told with a smile and grace.
 He is a connector who thoroughly enjoys making introductions.

 In January, our Board honored George with the title of President Emeritus in recognition of his long and selfless contribution to the organization.
 This is the first time we have awarded this honor.
 Over lunch at McMenamins Fulton Pub, I shared this news with George.
 His response was a characteristic big smile and a chuckle.
 When we all meet again, perhaps an annual picnic or other worthy face-to-face event, we will offer more formal recognition of his contribution.